carlosolarte/java-dist/docs/01-intro/content.md

 }
 ```
 * Fields should be `private`
-* read/write control on field values
+* Reading/writing on field values must be controlled
-* easier for logging, security
+* Easier for logging and security
-* getters and setters must be systematically used!
+* Getters and setters must be systematically used!

 ---
 ### Classes